Kathy Hilton Loves Airplane Food

 Do you arrive at the airport three hours early?
 Or 30 minutes before boarding?
 If it were up to me, I would be there 5 minutes before, but my husband is a stickler, and he would get there 3.5 hours before.

-What are your favourite traveling snacks?
+What are your favourite travelling snacks?
 Potato chips, pretzels, and an airport hotdog.

 What's your favourite part about staying in a hotel?
 The comfy beds, robes, and hotel slippers.